 Introduction to the technologies and issues associated with advanced Web site design and development.
 Create and design dynamic Web sites using JavaScript and other advanced Web development technologies.
-Strongly recommended: computer literacy and file management skills.
+Prerequisite: Strongly recommended: Computer literacy and file management skills as well as some experience with HTML and CSS.